jsguides

 A Promise represents a value that may be available now, in the future, or never.
-Understanding Promises thoroughly is essential for writing robust asynchronous JavaScript, whether you are working in Node.js or the browser.
+JavaScript promises are the foundation of modern async programming, and understanding them in depth is essential for writing dependable asynchronous code in Node.js and the browser.

 A Promise can be in one of three states: